rohitm95/patient-management-system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.

-# Json-server Database
+# Firebase

-This project is comprised of json-server.
-It is a fake database created for REST services.
-To use json-server, install json-server from npm or yarn.
+This project is comprised of Google Firbase.
+It is a real-time NoSQL database.
+Create your own database over the firebase console.
-For more information visit https://www.npmjs.com/package/json-server
+For more information visit https://firebase.google.com

-# Initialize project

-To initialize project open a terminal and type the following

-npm run start:proxy:mock:server

-This will initialize the project with database with the custom routes.
-You can also check the data on http://localhost:4200/patients

 # Load Packages